NCSU-Libraries/archivesspace_browser_rails/README.md

 # ArchivesSpace Browser
-A Rails Engine gem that provides an interface for selecting an ArchivalObject records from ArchivesSpace (via search/browse or direct selection by URI).
+A Rails Engine gem that provides an interface for selecting an ArchivalObject record from ArchivesSpace (via search/browse or direct selection by URI).
 The selected record is retrieved from the ArchivesSpace API and the data can be passed into a custom javascript function to be used for any purpose.

 ## Installation and configuration